Zac-Digital/fh-services/test/e2e-framework/README.md

 More information on what models are and how they work can be found here: https://sequelize.org/docs/v6/core-concepts/model-basics/

+## Environment variables

+Environment variables are used to configure the setup and teardown scripts.
+When using locally, the environment variables in the `.env.local` file will be used.
+When running in a CI/CD pipeline, environment variables will have to be passed in to ensure the scripts are run against the correct environment.

+See `.env.local` for a list of supported environment variables.

 ## Packages

 The following packages are used:

-- dotenv: to support `.env` files for local development and testing
+- @dotenvx/dotenvx: to support `.env` files for local development and testing
 - sequelize: an ORM for interacting with databases through a JS API
 - tedious: a SQL Server DB driver used by sequelize